espenmjos/d2gs/README.md

 Tested together with a docker image of pvpgn on the same server.
 I will also upload this soon.

 # Build
 Warning!
-Takes a long time to build and downloads over 1GB of data files.
+Takes a long time to build (~30min for installing wine + download time of 1GB data + ~2min finilizing) and downloads over 1GB of data files.
 For continuous build testing please map needed Diablo 2 files from a local folder.
 Clone repository:
 ```
 git clone https://github.com/espenmjos/d2gs.git